diegoami/newscollection/README.md

 You can copy the text of a technical article into this text page : http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search  and find similar articles in the dataset, possibly limiting the search in a date interval.
 From there you can copy the URL of an article in the database and see related articles in http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search_url

-Alternatively, you can see how articles in the database related to each other entering the url of an article in
+Alternatively, you can see how articles in the database related to each other entering the url of an article in the page mentioned above: http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/search_url

-### Similar articles and conteroversial topics

-The second application is finding "controversial" topics in a date range.
-From the page http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080/duplicates/0' you can browse through the articles that have been paired because the system considers it likely that they are talking  about the same topic, possibly under a different slant - each with a score.

-You can help validate this pairings using the tool at http://ec2-35-156-126-138.eu-central-1.compute.amazonaws.com:8080

 ## Technologys used

 I am still in the exploring phase as to what technology I should use.
 So far I built the prototype using Gensim in connection with Tfidf / BoW (first approach) and Doc2Vec.
-The results are already decent but it seems that there is great room for improvement.
-In particular:
+The results are already decent but it seems that there is great room for improvement

-* Tfidf/BoW seems to be very slow but it comes probably also from a suboptimal implementation of my part
-* Doc2vec's results are very misleading for short sentences and short articles, as the length of an article seems to be one of the main features to decide whether articles are similar
+## Validation

+I have included the possibility to let users give feedback whet

-## Issues
+## Possible developments

-* I am looking for ways to include other features to improve the score of similarity between two articles, apart from the text itself.
-In particular

-  * Articles published around the same date are more likely to be related
+I am also considering following developments

+* Work as a recommender system - find articles whose topics is related to the one you have selected
+  * at first these recommendations would be stateless, but it can be extended to remember previous user choices

-  * So are articles having similar tags and from the same author and source
+* Categorize articles / texts based on tags and authors of articles in the database, to try and help to get recommendations

-* On the other hand, when wishing to show articles about the same topic from different sources, I would want to penalize articles from the same source or author, as I am looking for a different angle.

-* I am also striving to be able to limit search only on a subset of the dataset, (especially date) even after having trained the models on all of the articles.

-* The update of articles in the database is still not automatized
+* Implement a real smart search engine over the database of technical articles